Spin-1 quarkonia in a rotating frame and their spin contents

-In an actual analysis, we need to specify appropriate threshold and a reliable range of Borel mass, so-called Borel window which is determined by competition between OPE convergence and pole-dominance.
-Here, we will just employ the values for $\sqrt{s_0}$ and Borel window determined from the conventional analysis for $m_0$ through the vacuum sum rules in the presence of $\alpha_s$-correction\cite{Reinders:1984sr} as the rotating part is related to the vacuum part through the universal relation.
-The ground state mass can be extracted in a similar manner from Eq.(\ref{borelsumrulevac}),
+In an actual analysis, we need to specify an effective threshold($\bar{s}_0$) and a reliable range of Borel mass, so-called Borel window, because we truncated the OPE series at the order of dimension 4 operator and simplified the spectral function.
+In this work, we will simply employ the values of $\bar{s}_0$ and Borel window used in the conventional analysis for determining the $m_0$ through the vacuum sum rule in the presence of $\alpha_s$-correction\cite{Reinders:1984sr}.
+The ground state mass, $m_0$, can also be extracted from Eq.\eqref{borelsumrulevac} as a function of $M$ and $s_0$.
+We then determine $\bar{s}_0$ by tuning $s_0$ to make $m_0(M,s_0)$ least sensitive to $M$ within the Borel window.
+Here, we determine $M_{min}$ by setting the condition that the sum of $\alpha_s$-correction and $G_0$ contribution should not exceed 30$\%$ of the total vacuum OPE, and $M_{max}$ by setting the condition that the ground state contribution should be greater than 60$\%$ of the total OPE; See \cite{Morita:2009qk,Gubler:2018ctz} for more details on QCD sum rules.
+For input parameters, we use $m_c(p^2=-m_c^2)=1.262\,\text{GeV}$, $\alpha_s(8m_c^2)=0.21$ for charmonia and $m_b(p^2=-m_b^2)=4.12\,\text{GeV}$, $\alpha_s(8m_b^2)=0.158$ for bottomonia following \cite{Morita:2009qk}.
+The values of $\bar{s}_0$ and Borel window used in this work are listed in Table \ref{thresholdborelwindow}.